underscoreio/essential-slick/src/pages/4-data_modelling.md

 ### Nullable Columns {#null-columns}

 Columns defined in SQL are nullable by default.
 That is, they can contain `NULL` as a value.
-Slick makes columns not nullable by default, and if you want a nullable column you model it naturally in Scala as an `Option[T]`.
+Slick makes columns non-nullable by default---if you want a nullable column you model it naturally in Scala as an `Option[T]`.

-Let's modify `User` to have an optional email address:
+Let's create a simple variant of `User` with an optional email address:

 ~~~ scala
 case class User(name: String, email: Option[String] = None, id: Long = 0L)